cmpt376Kor/golua/README.md

+ # WARNING!

-WARNING!
-Please expect breaking changes and unstable APIs.
+ Please expect any breaking changes and unstable APIs.
 Most of them are currently at an early, experimental stage.

 # Contributing

-This project welcomes contributions and suggestions.
+This project welcome any contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.